absunstar/isite/README.md

 ## More

-    - this is the first framework from developer to developers
+    - This Framework make Security and Safty in the First Place
-    - this framework will be free and supported for ever
+    - This Framework from Developer to Developers
-    - this framework will upgraded arround the clock for you
+    - This Framework will be Free and Supported For Ever
-    - this framework make security and saft in first place
+    - This Framework will Upgraded Arround the Clock for You
-    - this framework develop by one developer
+    - This Framework Development by One Developer

 - Email    : Absunstar@gmail.com
 - Linkedin : https://www.linkedin.com/in/absunstar